 Planning Commission and Board of Supervisors Meetings, Working Sessions, and Hearings

-The Planning Commission and Board of Supervisors were engaged in each step of the development of the 2040 General Plan (illustrated on Figure 1-3).
+The Planning Commission and Board of Supervisors were engaged in each step of the development of the 2040 General Plan.
 Their insight and guidance were key to developing the 2040 General Plan.
 At each of the following meetings and work sessions, the public was invited to provide input.

 Planning Commission Work Sessions